eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 known as DataWriter's and data readers, are not forced to be active and connected simultaneously to share data.
-In this scenario, the DDS middleware can handle and manage data on behalf of the late joining data readers applications and deliver to it when they join the system.
+In this scenario, the DDS middleware can handle and manage data on behalf of the late joining ``DataReader`` applications and deliver to them when they join the system.

 Time and space decoupling gives applications the freedom to be plugged